-Now that summer is here, we’re having all kinds of fun with not only STEM activities for kids, but also other fun summer learning ideas.
+Now that summer is here, we’re having all kinds of fun with not only ocean science experiments, but also other fun summer learning ideas.
 We like to keep our summers full of educational ideas that are still fun.
-Today’s project is sand paintings.
+Today’s project is sand painting for kids.

-Use these ideas in a thematic unit with a beach theme or art theme!
+Use these ideas in a STEM unit with a beach theme or art theme!

-To make these sand paintings you will need a few basic supplies.
+To make these sand art paintings with kids you will need a few basic supplies.
 Shop these Amazon affiliate links to make sure you’re not missing anything important!

 Take your sand, paper, and spray adhesive outdoors.
 You don’t want to do this project inside as the spray adhesive has fumes and the sand will get EVERYWHERE.

 When you are finished with your sand paintings, set them aside to dry.
-When they are dry, shake off any remaining sand and they will be ready to bring inside for displaying.
+When they are dry, shake off any remaining sand and they will be ready to bring inside for display.

 The kids loved hanging their sand paintings from the refrigerator to celebrate the summer season.